AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-4/deployFireBase.md

 ![firebase-deploy-commentOutFunctionsEmulator](./../images/firebase-deploy-commentOutFunctionsEmulator.png)

 - [ ] You should have Firebase tools installed already from the directions in the [serverless function](./../module-3/serverless.md) lesson.
 If not run `npm install -g firebase-tools`.
 - [ ] Same with Login to firebase CLI.
-Run `firebase login` to see if you are logged-in.
+Run `firebase login` to see if you're logged-in.
 If not, do so with the same email/account as used for your firebase account.

 ## Deploying with FireBase

 We are going to deploy our [Fake Cars assignment we started in Class 8](../module-2/class-8.md).
-You can use these directions to deploy any React project including your Capstone App for graduation.
+In the future, you can use these directions to deploy any React project including your Capstone App for graduation.

 > NOTE: If you're unable to see them clearly zoom-in on the picture with ++ctrl++ + ++plus++ .